2021 Self-Assessment Test

 Printed SAT Test Book*

-The printed SAT book contains 300 questions** that are randomly organized.
-All answers must be logged into an online website in order to submit your answer choices and claim credits.
-Upon completion of the exam, a participant that completes 70% or more of the questions correctly will be given the opportunity to claim both CME and ABIM MOC*** credits.
-Those who do not pass will be permitted to enter in all 300 answers up to two more times in an attempt to achieve a passing score.
-After you have successfully passed the exam (the online scoring site will provide you with a score report), participants may refer to the answer booklet which contains explanations for the correct answer to each question, as well as supporting references for further study.
+The printed SAT book contains 300 questions that are randomly organized.
+All answers must be logged into the online scoring website in order to submit your answer choices and claim credits.
+Upon completion of the exam, a participant that completes 70% or more of the questions correctly will be given the opportunity to claim both CME and ABIM MOC** credits.
+Those who do not pass the first time will have two additional opportunities to achieve a passing score.
+After you have successfully passed the exam (the online scoring site includes a score report), participants may refer to the answer book for detailed explanations, as well as supporting references for further study.

 Online SAT Test*

-The online SAT test contains 300 questions** organized by their organ system or disease state.
+The online SAT test contains 300 questions organized by their organ system or disease state.
 As the participant answers each question, they are given the correct answer, explanation, and references.
-There are metrics located on the side of the page that allows the participant to track their progress through the topic areas and complete exam as well as how well they are doing individually and in comparison to those who have already completed the question.
-Upon completion of the exam, a participant that completes 70% or more of the questions correctly will be given the opportunity to claim both CME and ABIM MOC*** credits.
-All participants, those that pass and those who fail to meet the minimum 70% passing standard, are given the opportunity to rest the exam and take all 300 questions again.
+Metrics allow participants to track their progress individually and in comparison to those who have already completed the question.
+Upon completion of the exam, a participant that completes 70% or more of the questions correctly will be given the opportunity to claim both CME and ABIM MOC** credits.
+All participants, those that pass and those who fail to meet the minimum 70% passing standard, have the option to reset and retake the entire exam.
 Only the first three attempts will be eligible for CME and ABIM MOC credits.
-It is HIGHLY RECOMMENDED that a participant claim their CME and ABIM MOC points before clearing their exam results to begin again as the passing score is also erased meaning points cannot be claimed until a new passing score is achieved.
+It is HIGHLY RECOMMENDED that a participant who passes the test claim their CME and ABIM MOC points before clearing their results to retake the test.

 *Credit may only be claimed once for a single year of the SAT test. (e.g., you cannot claim credit for both the book and online version of the same test as all 300 questions are essentially the same.)